California fast food workers to get $20 minimum wage under new deal between labor and the industry – KION546

 Before the law could take effect, the fast food industry gathered enough signatures to qualify a referendum on the law in the November 2024 election.
 That meant the law would be on hold until voters could decide whether to overturn it.

-Furious, labor unions sponsored legislation this year that would have made fast food companies like McDonald’s liable for any misdeeds of their mostly independent franchise operators in the state.
+Furious, labor unions responded by sponsoring legislation this year that make fast food companies like McDonald’s liable for any misdeeds of their mostly independent franchise operators in the state.
 Democratic lawmakers also restored funding to the Industrial Welfare Commission, a long-dormant state agency that has the power to set wage and workplace standards for multiple industries.

 Both of those moves alarmed the business groups.
-All sides began working on a compromise over the summer.
-In exchange for a $20 minimum wage, labor unions have withdrawn their legislation to make fast food companies liable for their franchise operators’ labor violations and lawmakers have stripped funding for the Industrial Welfare Commission.

-The Fast Food Council created in the original legislation would still exist, but it would only have the authority to set wages, not workplace standards.
-The council could make recommendations about workplace standards to various state agencies.
+They agreed to withdraw their referendum and to increase the minimum wage in exchange for labor unions dropping both of those issues.

 “This agreement protects local restaurant owners from significant threats that would have made it difficult to continue to operate in California,” said Sean Kennedy, executive vice president for public affairs for the National Restaurant Association.